SumoLogic/sumologic-documentation/docs/cloud-soar/incidents-triage.md

 ### Overview tab

 The incident **Overview** tab contains all the pertinent information for a specific incident such as the severity, SLA counter, and category of alert.
-This information can be configured in **Custom Fields**.
-For more information, see [Configuration](/docs/cloud-soar/overview/#configuration).
+This information can be configured in [custom fields](/docs/cloud-soar/overview/#custom-fields).

 ### Operations tab